menu icon

 Sweet potato breakfast bake on a plate.

-More Bake Ahead Breakfast Recipes...
+More Egg Breakfast Recipes...

 If you give this recipe a try, be sure to let me know what you thought in the comments below!